jrobalino/personal-site/content/about.md

 * Agile processes
 * Dev ops tools like Jenkins, Datadog, and Kibana

-In addition to being a developer, I aslo have extensive experiece serving as a developer advocate and building world-class documentation stacks.
+In addition to being a developer, I have extensive experiece serving as a developer advocate and building world-class documentation stacks.